Bronx–Whitestone Bridge

 Q: Why was the Whitestone Bridge built?

-A: It was constructed to provide a direct roadway between Queens and the Bronx in time for the 1939 World’s Fair.
+A: It was built to create a more direct vehicular route between Queens and the Bronx, while also improving access for the 1939 World’s Fair and regional travel.

 Q: How does the Whitestone compare to the Throgs Neck Bridge?